5 Ways to Help Kids Face Their Fears

-It’s nothing new–over the years you’ve checked for monsters under the bed, dinosaurs in the closet, aliens outside the window and a giant ostrich that supposedly visits your child’s room at night.
+It’s nothing new–over the years, you’ve checked for monsters under the bed, velociraptors in the closet, aliens outside the window, and a giant, creepy clown that supposedly visits your child’s room at night.

-Even your best detective skills have never turned up anything more than a couple of dust bunnies or a missing sock.
-But that doesn’t convince little Kingsley.
+Even your best detective skills have never turned up anything more than a couple of dust bunnies and a missing sock.

-Fears aren’t limited to nighttime, though—many kids are afraid of everything from swimming pools (what if there’s a shark?!?) to thunderstorms (what if the lightning gets me?!?) to spiders (can you blame him?).
+Common childhood fears aren’t limited to nighttime, of course–many kids are afraid of everything from swimming pools (what if there’s a shark in the deep end?!?) to thunderstorms (what if the lightning gets me?!?) to spiders (can you blame them?).

 Some fears may be more legitimate than others, but all are very real to your child, whether they’re two or twelve.

 If there’s a fierce imaginary something plaguing your house, don’t worry: your kids don’t have to grow up unreasonably afraid of the dark, or anything else!

 (Looking for ways to encourage your kids?
 Our FREE list of 27 Encouraging Words and Phrases is full of helpful suggestions.)